gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Uh huh."
 Maddy crossed her arms,
 trying not to shiver.
+"*You* are going to help *me*.
-"And you're going to do this all out of the goodness of your heart?"
+Out of the goodness of your heart."

 "This one does not have a heart,"
 Patient sniffed.
 "This one merely recognizes that our goals are aligned.
 Every original that the deviance acquires delays the Makers' return.
 By assisting you,
-this one is assisting itself.
+this one is serving them.
 Here—a demonstration of good faith."

 A panel opened in its side.
-A small arm that Maddy hadn't noticed before unfolded from Patient's side to offer her a heavy bracelet that looked like a darker version of the ones that Special Leaf wore.
+A small arm that Maddy hadn't noticed before unfolded from Patient's side to offer her a heavy metal bracelet that looked like a small version of the tech that Special Leaf wore.

 Maddy kept her arms crossed.
 "What's that?"

 "A discombobulator,"
 Patient said proudly.
-"It might be the last one left.
+"Possibly the last one in existence.
 This one spent considerable time refurbishing it."

 "Uh huh.